Dyani White Hawk: Work

 White Hawk is known for her easel-sized paintings that depict abstract compositions emphasizing saturated colors arranged in symmetrical and asymmetrical patterns.
 She often privileges patterns and lines that replicate quillwork, beadwork, and textiles.
 In the painting Seeing (2010), for instance, the square canvas is divided into nine smaller squares to create a gridded composition.
 But the grid yields to deep blue sky peppered with cumulus clouds that appear to recede into the distance; this interruption to the grid is also contained by it, as the sky occupies the central cruciform shape of the composition.
 Appearing to overlap this firmament are four beige-and-blue striped squares that anchor the painting in each corner.

 Primarily through abstraction, White Hawk examines the relationship of traditional art making in Native American communities to more contemporary practices.
 Often, her work comments on the problematic minimizing of Native artists versus the recognition given to Western artists who take influence from Native art forms.
 Moccasin toes, ledger drawings, blanket designs, porcupine quills, teepee forms and other Native American motifs often are the subjects of White Hawk's exacting oil paintings.

 Though thoroughly modern/contemporary in the expression of her ideas and themes, White Hawk, both as a curator and as an artist, explores her cultural heritage.
 She writes: "As a woman of Sicangu Lakota and European ancestry, raised among Native communities within urban American environments, my work is an investigation of communal and personal definitions.
 It is a journey into understanding the history of this land and our relationships with and within it."
-Dyani White Hawk has exhibited work at the Museum of Contemporary Native Arts, and the Indian Arts and Culture Museum.
+White Hawk has exhibited work at the Museum of Contemporary Native Arts, and the Indian Arts and Culture Museum.
 Her work has been collected by the Akta Lakota Museum, the University of Wisconsin-Madison's Wisconsin Union Art Collection, the Robert Penn Collection of Contemporary Northern Plains Indian Art of the University of South Dakota and the Minneapolis Institute of Art.

 White Hawk's work has been featured in group exhibitions at the Minneapolis College of Art and Design, the Ca' Foscari University in Venice, Italy, the Museum of Contemporary Native Arts in Santa Fe, and the Institute of American Indian Arts Museum in Santa Fe.
 White Hawk is currently represented by Shiprock Santa Fe and Bockley Gallery.

-Dyani White Hawk's painting earned the "Best of Classification" award at the 2011 Santa Fe Indian Art Market and a First Place in painting at the 2011 Northern Plains Indian Art Market.
+White Hawk's painting earned the "Best of Classification" award at the 2011 Santa Fe Indian Art Market and a First Place in painting at the 2011 Northern Plains Indian Art Market.
 She was a SWAIA discovery fellowship recipient in 2012.
 In 2013, White Hawk was the recipient of the McKnight Visual Artist Fellowship.